akhikhl/unpuzzle/README.md

 ```
 Here is the detailed description of configuration options:

-- **defaultEclipseVersion** - string, optional, default value is '4.3'.
+- **selectedEclipseVersion** - string, optional, default value is '4.3'.
 When specified, defines which version of eclipse is to be downloaded and installed
   by Unpuzzle tasks.

 - **eclipseVersion** - function(String, Closure), multiplicity 0..n.
 When called, defines version-specific configuration.
 Unpuzzle configuration may contain multiple
   version-specific configurations.
-Only one version-specific configuration is "active" - this is defined by defaultEclipseVersion.
+Only one version-specific configuration is "active" - this is defined by selectedEclipseVersion.

 - **eclipseMavenGroup** - string, optional, default value (for version '4.3') is 'eclipse-kepler'.

+- **eclipseMirror** - string, optional, default is 'http://mirror.netcologne.de'.
+Can be used for specifying common base URL.

-- **eclipseMirror** - string, optional, default is null.
-Can be used for specifying common base URL for multiple sources.
+- **eclipseArchiveMirror** - string, optional, default is 'http://archive.eclipse.org'.
+Can be used for specifying common base URL for older packages.

+- **sources** - function(Closure), multiplicity 0..n.

 - **source** - function(Map, String), multiplicity 0..n.
 Essentially "source" specifies URL
   from which Unpuzzle should download eclipse distribution (or add-on distributions,